(New throughout, updates prices to close)

-* Four of the index's 10 main groups ended higher.
-The TSX posted 1 new 52-week high and 5 new lows.
+* Eight of the TSX's 10 main groups ended higher.
+The index posted six new 52-week highs and one new low.